ckormanyos/wide-integer/README.md

 #define WIDE_INTEGER_DISABLE_PRIVATE_CLASS_DATA_MEMBERS
 ```

-This macro can be used only to disable `uintwide_t`'s private
+This optional macro can be used to switch `uintwide_t`'s
-data members and make them public.
+data member access from _private_ to _public_.
 This allows the
-`uintwide_t` class to be used as a _structured_ class object,
+`uintwide_t` class to be used as a so-called _structured_ class,
 such as is needed for constant-valued template parameters
 in the sense of C++20's `constexpr`-ness.

-Making private data members public is unusual for some designs
+Making private data members public is unusual for some designs.
-so the default value is `WIDE_INTEGER_DISABLE_PRIVATE_CLASS_DATA_MEMBERS`
+So the preprocessor switch `WIDE_INTEGER_DISABLE_PRIVATE_CLASS_DATA_MEMBERS`
+is not defined (i.e., not set) by default.
+This ensures that
-disabled and `uintwide_t`'s data members remain private.
+`uintwide_t`'s data members remain private by default.

 ## Detailed examples